 With the completion of the nationwide interstate highway system after World War II, Wilson County was able to diversify its economy even further.
 Interstate 95, a major north/south artery on the east coast of the United States, was constructed straight through the heart of the county.
 Coupled with the interstate and its intersection with US Highway 264 (now Interstate 587), and Interstate 795, new industries continue to be attracted to the county.
 Wilson County has developed a diverse industrial base that includes pharmaceuticals, life sciences, automotive parts, and building supplies.
 Moreover, agriculture still remains an important industry.

-Wilson County is a major center for commerce, education, culture, and tourism in Eastern North Carolina.
+Sitting 30 minutes east of Raleigh, Wilson County is a major center for commerce, education, culture, and tourism.
 As new development and industry continue to grow within its borders, Wilson County maintains a strong presence in the communities of eastern North Carolina.
 Wilson County promises to continue as a vibrant community for today and tomorrow.